philrz/super/book/src/tutorials/super-structured.md

 # Super-structured Data

  **TODO: update this doc.  drop TLDR.
-Lead with "does the wolrd need another data model? emphasize it kinds of looks like other things but is subtly different and that subtle difference is the key to a unified model.**
+Lead with "does the world need another data model? emphasize it kinds of looks like other things but is subtly different and that subtle difference is the key to a unified model.**

+>[!NOTE]
 > **TL;DR** The super-structured data model defines a new and easy way to manage, store,
 > and process data utilizing an collections of strongly yet heterogeneously typed values.